 Generally speaking I’m getting more rigorous with these copies as I go along.
 I think partly because I’m getting a bit better at seeing the differences, and partly because I’m realising how rigorously they used to do this stuff in the 19th century, and also now in modern ateliers based on that model.
 I don’t want to half do them, I’d be short changing myself in the long run.

 At least now I have a better idea how to approach the copies.
-All I really had to do was read the book thouroughly before I started, but that's not as much fun as diving straight in.
-The exitement was just too much when I first got hold of the book.
+All I really had to do was read the book thoroughly before I started, but that’s not as much fun as diving straight in.
+The excitement was just too much when I first got hold of the book!